zcash/zips/drafts/zip-daira-disable-sprout-outputs.rst

 the need to scan those fields for incoming payments.

-During the development of this proposal, an alternative design was considered that would also have removed the ``commitment'' field from v5 JoinSplit descriptions, instead computing the commitments in a way that ensured at the consensus level that they had zero value.
+During the development of this proposal, an alternative design was considered that would also have removed the ``commitment`` field from v5 JoinSplit descriptions, instead computing the commitments in a way that ensured at the consensus level that they had zero value.
 This alternative was not adopted because it would have prevented the use of internal change between JoinSplits, and that would have resulted in an